Deshaun Watson First Victory In The NFL Didn't Come With Ease; Texans Win 13-9

 The halftime score was 10-6 Texans.

 In the fourth quarter, the defense continued to shine as they kept the Bengals from scoring a touchdown.
-The Bengals nine points came from all field goals.
+The Bengals’ nine points came from all field goals.

 Adding Watson to this fierce defense could be a problem in the AFC South this season.
 The Texans have yet to fully unleash Watson to the whole playbook which will keep his stats average.